Your Cart is Empty

 Because why is acidic, it helps nourish your hair by keeping your pH in balance.
 Rinsing your hair with whey can make it stronger, smoother and shinier.

 Whey can be added to pet food.
-Dogs, cats, and even chickens may enjoy the extra flavor of whey added to their regular feed!
+Dogs, cats, and even chickens may enjoy the extra flavour of whey added to their regular feed!

-Real ricotta cheese is made by reheating the sweet whey left over from cheesemaking.
-We are experimenting with ricotta made from acid whey from homemade yogurt.
-The recipe is coming soon.
+Ricotta cheese is traditionally made by reheating the sweet whey left over from cheesemaking, but it is also possible to make homemade ricotta from the whey from homemade yogurt.

 If you are overflowing in whey add it to your compost pile.
 It adds nutrients and makes thick, black compost.